Thai Massage school helps villagers

 The overall energy of the environment, the sincerity and intention of the therapist, and the expectation of the client play a major role in the healing process.

-At the end of the day I was exhausted and exhilarated.
+At the end of the day I was exhausted and exhilarated at the same time.
 My feet and knees were hurting from working on the hard floor.
 But for the first time I had seen healing at a profound and very real level.

-I had seen the bigger picture and never again would I think that Thai Massage is just a technical skill.
+I had seen the bigger picture and I would never again think that Thai Massage is just a technical skill.
 That day marked my transition from a massage practitioner to a healing arts therapist.

 The author, Shama Kern, is the founder and director of Thai Healing Massage Academy.
-He has been practicing and teaching Thai Massage for 18 years, and he is the author of 20 online Thai Massage training courses.
+He has been practicing and teaching Thai Massage for two decades, and he is the author of 20 online Thai Massage training courses.